If you’re diabetic and you’re taking medication, you’re probably putting your brain at great risk.

 What a load of hooey.

-The truth is often more shocking: You can REVERSE your Type 2 diabetes in just 8 weeks
+The truth is often more shocking:

 The prescription pad is not the way to go — especially when the consequences might be permanent neurological damage.
-Dietary changes can not only prevent Type 2 diabetes, a study from the University of Newcastle shows — they can actually reverse it.
+Dietary changes could not only prevent Type 2 diabetes, a study from the University of Newcastle shows — they can actually reverse it.

 Reverse.
 As in cure.
 No more finger-sticks.
 No more drugs.
 No more worrying about blood-sugar highs and lows.

-No more diabetes.
+No more diabetes type 2.

 ...and back to normal life again.